lux4rd0/grafana-loki-syslog-aio/README.md

             destination(d_loki);
     };

-Note: the above "`promtail`" configuration in the `destination d_loki` above is the *hostname* where Promtail is running.
-Is this example, it happens to be the Promtail *docker container* name that I configured in the All-In-One example.
+Note: the above "`promtail`" configuration for `destination d_loki` is the *hostname* where Promtail is running.
+Is this example, it happens to be the Promtail *docker container* name that I configured for the All-In-One example.

 #### PROMTAIL CONFIGURATION (docker container listens on port 1514)